marqo-ai/marqo/examples/MultiModalSearch/article.md

     <em>Results that are based on similarity and aesthetic score.</em>
 </p>

 In the image above, the results have now been biased by the aesthetic score to remove the low-quality images (which have a low aesthetic score).
-This example uses aesthetic score but any other scalar can be used - for example ones based around sales or popularity.
+This example uses aesthetic score but any other number of scalars can be used - for example ones based around sales and/or popularity.

 ### 2.8 Multi-modal Entities